Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 To install the plugin, go to Plugins > Add New from your WordPress dashboard and search for the keywords of the plugin.
 After you see the plugin in the search results, click Install Now.

-The installation will take a few seconds.
-As soon as it’s complete, click on Activate to activate the plugin.
+The installation will take a few seconds to complete.
+Once it’s complete, click Activate to activate the plugin.

 3.2) Disable Directory Browsing from Plugin Settings